Southpaw-TACTIC/Docs/mkdocs/sys-amin/docs/deploy-tactic-checklist.md

 ## Location of Configuration File

-Most advanced server in TACTIC is done in the TACTIC configuration file.
+Most advanced server configuration is done in the TACTIC configuration file.
 The configuration file is typically found on Linux systems at,

     /opt/tactic/tactic_data/config/tactic-conf.xml